Opheline kinase

-Thus, the two substrates of this enzyme are ATP and guanidinoethyl methyl phosphate, whereas its two products are ADP and N'-phosphoguanidinoethyl methylphosphate.
+The enzyme characterised from the marine annelid, Ophelia neglecta converts guanidinoethyl methyl phosphate (opheline) to the phosphagen, N'-phosphoguanidinoethyl methylphosphate, by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+Unlike similar kinases such as lombricine kinase, the enzyme can phosphorylate a wider range of substrates including lombricine and taurocyamine.

 This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
 The systematic name of this enzyme class is ATP:guanidinoethyl-methyl-phosphate phosphotransferase.